Outlook bleak for passengers on the Titan, despite massive rescue effort

 There is enough oxygen for four or five days, but that’s no help because it’s unlikely help will arrive in that time, he said.
 The biggest issue at the ocean floor is the water temperature of roughly 33 degrees.

+“Buoyant lines will have, if they’re attached on both ends, can have a big arc through the water that you’re not even aware of,” he said.
+“I’ve run through those myself and gotten caught not knowing it was there.”

+In that case, the mother ship should have had a remotely operated submersible vehicle with cutters that could descend and cut the lines, Stone said.

-Entanglement is also a danger that mission pilot Rush was aware of.
+Mission pilot Rush was aware of entanglement dangers.

 “What I worry about most are things that will stop me from being able to get to the surface — overhangs, fish nets, entanglement hazard,” he said in an interview with CBS News last year, adding that a good pilot can avoid those perils.